The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 Six months ago at $79K:

 The constraint: Unclear value ladder.
-Prospects don’t know which tier solves their problem.
-Decision paralysis lowers conversion.
+Prospects don’t know which tier will actually solve their problem, so they hesitate and that decision paralysis drags conversion down.

 The fix: Collapse to 2–3 offers with clear differentiation using The Offer Stack.